 It is imperative to understand the perceived differences between a traveler and a tourist.
 On the site Traveling 9 to 5, there is an infographic that breaks down the differences between the two.
 Travelers tend to blend in more while tourists stick out.
 Travelers also don’t like to visit heavy-trafficked tourist attractions and would instead prefer to spend time with the locals.
-In his article Are You a Traveler or a Tourist?
-John Leonard states that the biggest difference between a traveler and a tourist is time.
+In his article, Are You a Traveler or a Tourist?
+John Leonard states that the most significant difference between a traveler and a tourist is time.
 Travelers tend to spend a minimum of 1 month on a trip while a tourist tends to spend a maximum of 3 weeks on a trip.
 Tourists frequently work with itineraries and have a strict schedule while travelers are more free and open with their plans.
 The goal of a traveler is to learn and experience new things.
-The goal of a tourist is to visit popular attractions and photograph their experiences.
-As mentioned above, these attributes aren’t definite and some people may display traits of both categories.
+The purpose of a tourist is to visit famous attractions and photograph their experiences.
+As mentioned above, these attributes aren’t definite, and some people may display traits of both categories.
 Regardless, hoteliers should understand what their guests are looking for and how to appeal to them.